 Our Amsterdam lawyers always try to cover our fees by seeking payment from your employer rather than from you.

-Consideration after signing settlement agreement
+Consideration after signing a settlement agreement

 Once the agreement is signed, an employee can not bring any employment claims against the employer in connection with the employment or its termination.
 The employer has the obligation to inform the employee in written of his right to rescind the agreement within14 days from signing, without specifying his reasons.
 If the employer does not comply with his obligation to inform the employee, the period is extended to three weeks.

-Other provisions in settlement agreement
+Other provisions in settlement agreements

 Other provisions may include: